psmedley/node-os2/doc/api/modules.md

    c.
 DIRS = DIRS + DIR
    d. let I = I - 1
 5. return DIRS

+LOAD_PACKAGE_IMPORTS(X, DIR)
+1. Find the closest package scope SCOPE to DIR.
+2. If no scope was found, return.
+3. If the SCOPE/package.json "imports" is null or undefined, return.
+4. let MATCH = PACKAGE_IMPORTS_RESOLVE(X, pathToFileURL(SCOPE),
+  ["node", "require"]) defined in the ESM resolver.
+5. RESOLVE_ESM_MATCH(MATCH).

+LOAD_PACKAGE_EXPORTS(X, DIR)
+1. Try to interpret X as a combination of NAME and SUBPATH where the name may have a @scope/ prefix and the subpath begins with a slash (`/`).
+2. If X does not match this pattern or DIR/NAME/package.json is not a file, return.
+3. Parse DIR/NAME/package.json, and look for "exports" field.
+4. If "exports" is null or undefined, return.
+5. let MATCH = PACKAGE_EXPORTS_RESOLVE(pathToFileURL(DIR/NAME), "." + SUBPATH,
+   `package.json` "exports", ["node", "require"]) defined in the ESM resolver.
+6. RESOLVE_ESM_MATCH(MATCH)

+LOAD_PACKAGE_SELF(X, DIR)
+1. Find the closest package scope SCOPE to DIR.
+2. If no scope was found, return.
+3. If the SCOPE/package.json "exports" is null or undefined, return.
+4. If the SCOPE/package.json "name" is not the first segment of X, return.
+5. let MATCH = PACKAGE_EXPORTS_RESOLVE(pathToFileURL(SCOPE),
+   "." + X.slice("name".length), `package.json` "exports", ["node", "require"])
+   defined in the ESM resolver.
+6. RESOLVE_ESM_MATCH(MATCH)

+RESOLVE_ESM_MATCH(MATCH)
+1. let { RESOLVED, EXACT } = MATCH
+2. let RESOLVED_PATH = fileURLToPath(RESOLVED)
+3. If EXACT is true,
+   a.
+If the file at RESOLVED_PATH exists, load RESOLVED_PATH as its extension
+      format.
+STOP
+4. Otherwise, if EXACT is false,
+   a.
+LOAD_AS_FILE(RESOLVED_PATH)
+   b.
+LOAD_AS_DIRECTORY(RESOLVED_PATH)
+5. THROW "not found"
 ```

 ## Caching

 <!--type=misc-->

 Modules are cached after the first time they are loaded.
-This means
+This means (among other
-(among other things) that every call to `require('foo')` will get
+things) that every call to `require('foo')` will get exactly the same object
-exactly the same object returned, if it would resolve to the same file.
+returned, if it would resolve to the same file.

-Provided `require.cache` is not modified, multiple calls to
+Provided `require.cache` is not modified, multiple calls to `require('foo')`
-`require('foo')` will not cause the module code to be executed multiple times.
+will not cause the module code to be executed multiple times.
+This is an
-This is an important feature.
-With it, "partially done" objects can be returned,
+important feature.
+With it, "partially done" objects can be returned, thus
-thus allowing transitive dependencies to be loaded even when they would cause
+allowing transitive dependencies to be loaded even when they would cause cycles.
-cycles.

-To have a module execute code multiple times, export a function, and call
+To have a module execute code multiple times, export a function, and call that
-that function.
+function.

-### Module Caching Caveats
+### Module caching caveats

 <!--type=misc-->

 Modules are cached based on their resolved filename.
-Since modules may
+Since modules may resolve
-resolve to a different filename based on the location of the calling
+to a different filename based on the location of the calling module (loading
-module (loading from `node_modules` folders), it is not a *guarantee*
+from `node_modules` folders), it is not a *guarantee* that `require('foo')` will
-that `require('foo')` will always return the exact same object, if it
-would resolve to different files.
+always return the exact same object, if it would resolve to different files.

 Additionally, on case-insensitive file systems or operating systems, different
 resolved filenames can point to the same file, but the cache will still treat